paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-053-special-provisions-relating-to-benefits.md

 #### Deadline
 Pub.
 L. 116–315, title II, § 2007(c), Jan.
 5, 2021, 134 Stat.
 4977, provided that: “The Secretary of Veterans Affairs shall prescribe regulations under section 5320 of such title [title 38], as added by subsection (a), not later than 180 days after the date of the enactment of this Act [Jan.
 5, 2021].”

+<a id="section-5321"></a>
+## § 5321.
+Benefits helpline
+**(a) Establishment.—** The Secretary shall maintain a toll-free telephone helpline that a covered individual may call in order to—

+(1) obtain information about any service or benefit provided under the laws administered by the Secretary; or

+(2) be directed to an appropriate office of the Department regarding such a service or benefit.

+**(b) Contract for Direction of Calls Authorized.—** The Secretary may enter into a contract with a third party to direct calls made to the helpline to an appropriate office under subsection (a)(2).

+**(c) Live Individual Required.—** The Secretary shall ensure that a covered individual who calls the helpline has the option to speak with a live individual.

+**(d) Definitions.—** In this section:

+(1) The term “covered individual” means—

+  (A) a veteran;

+  (B) an individual acting on behalf of a veteran; or

+  (C) an individual other than a veteran who is eligible to receive a benefit or service under a law administered by the Secretary.

+(2) The term “veteran” has the meaning given such term in [section 2002(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section2002/b&num=0&edition=prelim).